Have You Been Arrested?

 Lifetime of Repercussions

 Even after you serve your sentence, a felony on your record can haunt you for the rest of your life.
-Criminal charges on your record can keep you from be able to find stable employment or even a landlord who will rent you an apartment.
+Criminal charges on your record can keep you from being able to find stable employment or even a landlord who will rent you an apartment.
 You could even have trouble applying for a loan or going back to school.
 Your criminal charge will indicate an increased liability for those people, which can get in the way of a future down the right path.
-Now, this is where the help of an experienced criminal defense attorney comes in.
+Now, this is where the help of experienced criminal lawyers in Austin comes in.

 Get Solid Legal Representation